-Easter Bunny Skydives Into New Jersey Egg Hunt [VIDEO]
+Easter Bunny Skydives Into New Jersey Egg Hunt [Video]

 It’s a new twist on the old Easter bunny and egg hunt tradition that most are familiar with, enhanced with the new tradition of skydiving.
 Skydive Cross Keys has been hosting the event for years, but they don’t have the only skydiving Easter bunny in America.

-An Easter bunny in the Calallan neighborhood of Corpus Christi, Texas hopped out of a plane during the Church of Hope’s annual Easter egg hunt and celebration this year, too.
+An Easter bunny in the Calallen neighborhood of Corpus Christi, Texas hopped out of a plane during the Church of Hope’s annual Easter egg hunt and celebration this year, too.
 Everything is bigger in Texas, so this event had a whopping 50,000 eggs hidden in the helicopter landing field for the children to hunt.
-Mysterious prized golden eggs were hidden among them, and Pastor Rod Young said that he loves to see the children’t palpable excitement and anticipation as they experience the Easter festivities.
+Mysterious prized golden eggs were hidden among them, and Pastor Rod Young said that he loves to see the children’s palpable excitement and anticipation as they experience the Easter festivities.

 The Texas celebration might be bigger, but Skydive Cross Keys has the honor of being the first to feature a skydiving Easter bunny as part of their town’s celebrations.
 According to their website, no one remembers when Easter bunnies first started skydiving out of planes at Cross Keys, but the tradition has now been going on for years.